Join us on our green journey

 Stay with us by revisiting this page to see updates and keep an eye on our social media for honest and open discussions around all of these topics (@JoesTeaCo).

-We will keep asking questions about all our business practices, products and materials, and we’ll continue to strive to make the best decisions for the planet and you, our customers.
+We will keep asking questions about all our business practices, products and materials, and we’ll continue to strive to make the best decisions for the planet and for you, our customers.

-We will keep you updated and always be happy to answer any questions that you have about any of our products, materials or business practices.
+We will keep you updated and will always be happy to answer any questions that you have about any of our products, materials or business practices.

 Email us at email@example.com if you can’t find the answer to a question on this page.